-Which Electric Vehicle Stock is a Better Buy?
+Which Electric Vehicle Stock Is a Better Buy?
 By StockNews - Up News Info

 © Reuters.
-Tesla vs. Lordstown Motors: Which Electric Vehicle Stock is a Better Buy?
+NIO vs XPeng: Which Electric Vehicle Stock Is a Better Buy?

-Companies in the electric vehicle (EV) space delivered big gains to investors in 2020.
-But for 2021, should one bet on an EV market leader Tesla (NASDAQ:), which has concrete plans for growth and anticipates building 50% more vehicles this year than last, or gain exposure to emerging player Lordstown Motors (RIDE), which is still at a pre-revenue stage but is trading at an attractive multiple and for which analyst forecast massive growth in 2022?
-Let’s discuss.Companies in the electric vehicle (EV) space delivered big gains to investors in 2020.
-And investors and analysts continue to be bullish on this sector for good reason.
-According to a report from EV-volumes.com, the number of EVs sold in 2020 increased by 43% to 3.34 million units, up from 2.26 million units in 2019.
+Despite sobering share-price retreats this year, EV manufacturers NIO (NIO) and XPeng (XPEV) continue to trade at expensive valuations.
+However, their lofty metrics are supported by robust growth and a rapidly expanding market.
+But which of the two companies is the better buy now?
+Let’s find out.
+Read on.Investing in a high-growth industrial segment carries significant risks.
+Market dynamics are such that sectors with exciting growth prospects attract competition like bees to honey, and companies with considerable resources can deploy sufficient capital to gain great traction in new markets quickly.
+For example, Fitbit (NYSE:) was once a market leader in the wearables space.
+But several tech giants, including Apple (NASDAQ:) and China’s Xiaomi (OTC:), bundled into the sector, quickly impacting Fitbit’s top-line growth.

-EVs are now expected to account for 10% of global passenger vehicle sales by 2025, a figure that could grow to 58% by 2040.
+In the last year, companies in the electric vehicle (EV) sector crushed the broader markets as the transition towards clean energy vehicles gained pace globally.
+This transition will accelerate in the coming decade and has already attracted the attention of legacy manufacturers such as Volkswagen (DE:) and BMW.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.